 going on, thrashing at the problem trying to get it to converge, looking stuff up

-on Google on what to do with an intractably non-converging circuit, and not getting
+on Google on what to do with an intractably non-converging circuit

 anywhere because there are no pages on the net apart from this one that tell you you